 Figure 1 shows participant attrition/discontinuation at each phase of the study.
-Of the 192 eligible participants at screening, only 1 did not consent after hearing the details of the study.
+Of the 192 eligible participants at screening, only 1 did not consent to participate after hearing the details of the study.
 Enrollment occurred during a second visit 1 week later.
 A total of 169 participants completed enrollment.

-We coarsely tabulated participants stated reasons for discontinuation as due to acceptability, other reasons, or unknown in Figure 1.
-Eleven of the 192 eligible participants (5.7%) were lost due to acceptability-relevant causes (e.g., no longer interested,non-adherence to sensing methods, or citing study demands as too burdensome).
+In Figure 1, we coarsely tabulated reasons stated by participants for discontinuation as because of acceptability, other reasons, or unknown.
+In total, 11 of the 192 (5.7%) eligible participants were lost due to acceptability-relevant causes (eg, no longer interested, nonadherence to sensing methods, or citing study demands as too burdensome).
 Other reasons for discontinuation not related to the acceptability of the signals include circumstances such as moving or no longer wishing to abstain from alcohol.
-It should be noted that 31 of the 192 participants (16.1%) were lost to follow-up such that we had no information about their reasons for discontinuation.
-We provide more granular tabulation of these reasons for discontinuation in Table S3 in Multimedia Appendix 3.
+It is notable that 31 of the 192 (16.1%) participants were lost to follow-up, such that we had no information about their reasons for discontinuation.
+We provide a more granular tabulation of these reasons for discontinuation in Table S3 in Multimedia Appendix 3.

 Opt-In and Adherence

-All participants who completed through follow-up 1 (154/154; 100%) opted-in to provide data for EMA, sleep quality, and most passive personal sensing methods (geolocation, cellular communication logs) throughout their entire participation period.
-One participant (1/154; < 1%) did not provide text message content and 3 of the 154 participants (1.9%) did not provide any audio check-ins while on study.
+All participants who completed follow-up 1 (154/154, 100%) opted in to provide data for EMA, sleep quality, and most of the passive personal sensing methods (geolocation and cellular communication logs) throughout their entire participation period.
+One participant (N=154, 0.64%) did not provide SMS text message content, and 3 of the 154 (1.9%) participants did not provide any audio check-ins during the study.

-Daily adherence rates were relatively high for EMA such that on 94.1% of study days participants completed at least 1 of the 4 EMAs.
-On average, participants completed 3.2 EMAs every day.
+Daily adherence rates were relatively high for EMA, such that on 94.1% of the study days, participants completed at least 1 of the 4 EMAs.
+On average, participants completed 3.2 (SD = .64) EMAs every day.
 The overall adherence rate for all requested EMAs was 79.8%.

-Participants’ completion rate for the audio check-in was 54.3% (Figure S4 in Multimedia Appendix 3 contains more information on this distribution).
-That is, of their total days on study, participants completed an audio check-in on approximately half of them.
-Figure 2 shows mean weekly adherence to each of these methods for each week on study.
-In Multimedia Appendix 3 we also report adherence for participants who completed the 3-month study compared to those who dropped out prior to completion (Figure S3 in Multimedia Appendix 3).
+The participants’ completion rate for audio check-in was 54.3% (Figure S4 in Multimedia Appendix 3 contains more information on this distribution); that is, of their total days in the study, participants completed an audio check-in on approximately half of the days.
+Figure 2 shows the mean weekly adherence to each of these methods for each week in the study.
+In Multimedia Appendix 3, we also report adherence for participants who completed the 3-month study compared with those who dropped out before completion (Figure S3 in Multimedia Appendix 3).

 Self-Reported Acceptability